vmmc2/vmmc2/README.md

 ### Hi there 👋
-### My name is Victor and I am a Computer Engineer BSc. student at Universidade Federal de Pernambuco (UFPE)
+### Computer Engineer BSc. student at Universidade Federal de Pernambuco (UFPE), Brazil.

 <!--
 **vmmc2/vmmc2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.